CHTC/Articles/2023-11-10-spalding-lab.md

 ---

-**Once they began using HTC resources, the Spalding research group was able to increase their efficiency in data collection and analysis and develop new methodologies.**
+**Once they began using HTC resources, the Spalding Lab was able to increase their efficiency in data collection and analysis and develop new methodologies.**